Medical Officer to The King

-A Medical Officer to The King (or Queen) accompanies the monarch on overseas tours.
+A Medical Officer to The King (or Medical Officer to The Queen) is a health overseer that accompanies the monarch on overseas tours.

 He is normally a senior Royal Navy surgeon.
 He is not, strictly, a member of the Medical Household of the Royal Household of the sovereign of the United Kingdom.

 During Royal Tours, he is described as "The Medical Officer to The King/Queen Abroad."